Medical Editor: John P. Cunha, DO, FACOEP

 Seizures have been reported to occur in patients, with or without pre-existing seizure activity, receiving either oral or intravenous levocarnitine.
 In patients with pre-existing seizure activity, an increase in seizure frequency and/or severity has been reported.

-Adverse Events with a Frequency ≥ 5% Regardless of Causality
+Adverse Events with a Frequency ≥5% Regardless of Causality by Body System

 |Body as Whole|